txhammer68/plasma-Lockscreen-nest-hub/readme.md

 # Custom Lockscreen readme

+## Modifications
-A good hack job to get weather and calendar events on the lockscreen Or what i learned using linux for 2 years.
+Get unread gmail messages,weather and calendar events on the lockscreen Or what i learned using linux for 2 years.
 ![Image of Lockscreen](lock-screen1.png)